Who We Are

 Kevin Delano

-Mr. Kevin Delano has been with Rasmussen College since 2015.
-Mr. Delano has oversight of Accounting/Finance, Human Capital, and the Business Office.
-Prior to his tenure at Rasmussen College, Mr. Delano served as Director of Finance at Nokia, leading international teams in North America, the Netherlands, and India, to drive improvements in people, process, and technology across departments.
+Mr. Kevin Delano is a financial and operational executive enabling organizations to improve results and grow their business.
+At Ramussen University, Mr. Delano was in charge of finance, accounting, tax, treasury, insurance, human capital, real estate, and payroll for a $260M+ private education company.
+Prior to his tenure at Rasmussen University, Mr. Delano served as Director of Finance at Nokia, leading international teams in North America, the Netherlands, and India, to drive improvements in people, process, and technology across departments.
 He is a licensed CPA in the state of Illinois, has a MBA from Washington University in St Louis, and a BS in Accounting from the University of Southern California.

 Mr. Delano has been involved in local organizations to assist homelessness and food insecurity for the last 15 years.
 He feels strongly that food is a basic human need that must be met in order to address other obstacles that an individual might be dealing with.
 A child cannot effectively study on an empty stomach and an adult cannot concentrate on work if they do not know where their next meal is coming from.
 He has been a member of the WSCP board for the last two years and is committed to the success of the organization and its clients.